 This is perhaps the most difficult – we are instructed to “do good.”
 It seems so simple, and yet such a calling involves the daily grind of self-denial and selflessness for our homes and ministries.

-Faithfulness must define our character —not daydreams, secret sins, or selfish ambition—the easy temptations in our world of instant gratification and feminism.
-Instead, let us put on good works – ones that may not have fireworks but bring joy to our Savior.
+Faithfulness must define our character—not daydreams, secret sins, or selfish ambition.
+These are the easy temptations in our world of instant gratification and feminism.
+Instead, let us put on good works – ones that may not have fireworks but bring joy to our servant-hearted Savior.
 From diaper-changing to praying for our husband to crying with a friend, we can be holy women who bring God’s Word to life.

 Finally, we can be courageous in the Lord, in all things.
-The world equates being fearless with being a risk-taker, but the Bible provides a definition of greater substance and sweetness.
+The world equates being fearless with being a risk-taker, but the Bible provides a definition of greater substance and significance.

-Because Christ has freed us from sin and shame, we can walk confidently before God.
-As His redeemed daughters, we trust Him and like the Proverbs 31 woman are without fear of the future, because He is steadfast.
-There’s no fear of failure or misfortune, because we know He can carry us through our daily trials.
+Because Christ has freed us from sin and shame, we can walk confidently before God the Father.
+As His redeemed daughters, we can always find refuge in Him and like the Proverbs 31 woman are without fear of the future, because He is steadfast and is on our side.
+There’s no fear of failure or misfortune, because we know He can carry us through any trial.
 He, and He alone, is enough.

 All of these behaviors bless our husbands and our homes, our churches and friends, but most of all our Lord.
-May we be precious in His sight as we grow in His grace!
+May we be precious in His sight as we live in His grace!